emilyb7/FAC-devops-workshop/README.md

 Fix your code.
 Commit again, and watch everything go green.

-I recommend changing your GitHub project settings to require all status checks to pass before allowing you to merge into main!
+I really recommend changing your GitHub project settings to require all status checks to pass before allowing you to merge into main.

 ### Step 5: Adding tests to our workflow